camila-ia/camila-ia/README.md

 ---

-## About Me
+## About Me💛

-I am a professional in training in the area of Information Technology, with an interest in Software Development and a great ambition for Front-End Development.
+🖥️ I am a professional in training in the area of Information Technology, with an interest in Software Development and a great ambition for Front-End Development.

-My professional journey has been consolidating itself through the projects developed throughout my training, in which I have been putting my knowledge into practice and acquiring new experiences.
+🤍 My professional journey has been consolidating itself through the projects developed throughout my training, in which I have been putting my knowledge into practice and acquiring new experiences.

-My goal is to grow as a Software Developer.
+🌐 My goal is to grow as a Software Developer.
 I love seeking knowledge through curiosity and enthusiasm, thus, with this naturalness and fluidity, I enrich my technical knowledge and build my professional journey.

 ---